Syllabus

 All sections of CS 4700/5700 will be taught in person.
 Students are expected to attend classes in person unless Northeastern changes their policies.

-All homeworks, projects, and exams will be available online, can be completed entirely online, and will be turned in online.
-More details on homeworks, projects, and exams is available below.
+All homeworks and projects will be available online, can be completed entirely online, and will be turned in online.
+More details on homeworks and projects are available below.

 Recording